 Leadership is more than a job.
 It’s an expression of your commitment to an organization, a cause, or an institution.
 People know when they meet you whether you are going through the motions, or living the mission and vision of the nonprofit you represent.
-Some leaders have charisma, that ability to engage others.
-They reach […]
+Some leaders have charisma, that ability […]

 Tag Archives: leadership

 Are you brave enough to have an open and honest conversation about your organization’s fundraising?
 Are you willing to step out from behind your role as executive director and have an honest talk with your board chair?
-Are you willing to talk with him – or her – about what’s working and not working?
-Can […]
+Are you willing to talk with him – or her – about what’s […]

 We are no different from you our readers.
 We have been grappling with emotions, engaged in conversations, and reflecting on our role – and the role of the nonprofit sector – during these times of protest and grief.
-With this column we share a few of the questions on our mind.
-We don’t have the […]
+With this column we share a few of the questions on our […]

 The Fooling Yourself Theory can get in the way of successful fundraising.
 If last year’s fundraising strategy did not yield the required results, thinking it will work this year may be an example of the “theory” in action.
 If board members did not solicit those they agreed to solicit last year, you may want a different strategy – or different volunteers – this year.